 Step One in Detoxification

-During this break from cleansing I’ve learned so much including the importance of the lymphatic system and its role in the detoxification process.
+Over the past couple of weeks I’ve learned so much about the importance of the lymphatic system and its role in the detoxification process.
 Your lymphatic system collects waste from tissue and transports it to your blood for elimination in a process known as lymphatic drainage.

 When your lymphatic system is not working properly waste and toxins build up in your body causing inflammation and disease.
 Given the fact that I’ve had swollen lymph nodes in so many areas of my body, and other physical symptoms of a clogged lymphatic system – I’m pretty sure that I’ve had this issue.